 Mount Fuji is such a gorgeous place to explore.
 It is loaded with beautiful views, breathtaking gardens, traditional sites, and a lot more.

-So, let me introduce you to the 10 best things to do and see around Mount Fuji.
-All these are perfect for first-time visitors who want to discover this amazing place from Tokyo.
+So, let me introduce you to the 10 best things to do and see around Mt.
+Fuji.
+All of these are perfect for a one-day trip, especially for first-time visitors who want to discover this amazing place from Tokyo.

 1. Oshino Hakkai

-Visit Oshino Hakkai and discover the wonders of this small village.
-Filled with eight scenic ponds, this place has a lot of gorgeous sights to capture.
+This small village is filled with eight scenic ponds and offers many gorgeous sights to capture.
 Walk around the beautiful pathways and enjoy the peaceful ambience.

 2. Kachi Kachi Ropeway (Mt.
 Fuji Panoramic Ropeway)